-- Financial assets and liabilities Note 7.5 Fair value - Investment property Note 15 Investment property
+- Financial assets and liabilities Note 7.5 Fair value - Investment property Note 14 Investment property - Investments classified for sale Note 17: Non-current assets held for sale

 The Company has applied the accounting policies, judgements, estimates and significant accounting assumptions described in Note 2 Basis of presentation and significant accounting policies and Note 4 Significant accounting judgements and key sources of estimates.
-The judgements include data such as liquidity risk, credit risk and volatility.
-Changes in assumptions about these factors could affect the reported fair value of financial instruments.
+The judgments include inputs such as exchange rate risk, cost escalation risk, liquidity risk, credit risk and volatility.
+Changes in assumptions about these factors could affect the reported fair value of the financial instruments.

-The Separated Financial Statements were prepared to comply with legal reporting requirements to which the Company is subject as a separate legal entity and, therefore, do not consolidate the assets, liabilities, equity or profit or loss of subordinate companies, nor do they include the adjustments or eliminations necessary for the presentation of the consolidated financial position and results of the Company and its subordinates.
-Investments in these companies are accounted for by the equity method as indicated below.
-These should be read in conjunction with the Consolidated Financial Statements.
+The Financial Statements were prepared to comply with legal reporting requirements to which the Company is subject as a separate legal entity and, therefore, do not consolidate the assets, liabilities, equity or profit or loss of subordinate companies, nor do they include the adjustments or eliminations necessary for the presentation of the consolidated financial position and results of the Company and its subordinates.
+Investment in these companies are recorded as Equity-accounted investees as indicated below.
+These should be read together with the Consolidated Financial Statements.